johnnymast/TestSuite/README.md

 ## Requirements

-The following versions of PHP are supported by this version.
+The following PHP versions are supported.

 + PHP 7.4 and above